archwisp/PHPEncryptData/README.md

 If you are looking for the answer to the question, "How do I encrypt sensitive data in PHP?", you are in the correct place.

-Read through this README, execute a couple fo commands, write about four lines of code, and you will have secure encryption.
+Read through this README, execute a couple of commands, write about four lines of code, and you will have secure encryption.

 ## How This Library Came To Be